fzqneo/XCheatSheet/CxxRemoteDevCLion.md

 ## Q&A

-1. - Where to git? - *Local.
+1. Q: Where to git?
+A: *Local.
 It's the primary copy and you have IDE support.*

 ## To-Do